Double Glazing Repairs

 Misted Double Glazed Units

 Northfield Glass Centre can also replace a misted unit.
 If you are not sure that the degraded appearance of your window is a damaged or blown sealed unit then check our Misted Double Glazing Units page.

 Repair of a broken window by replacing the individual sealed unit is a lot less involved and disruptive that a replacement window installation as well as cheaper than replacing the complete window.

 Northfield Glass are specialists in the repair of all broken windows due to accidents or crime at home and at commercial premises.
-We provide a 24 hour boarding-up service and specialise in shop-fronts.
+We provide an emergency boarding-up service and specialise in shop-fronts.

 Our Quality Standards

 Northfield Glass Centre fits replacement double glazed units manufactured to the highest quality and latest environmental standards.
 You will be delighted with the visual quality of your replacement sealed units.